 A “designer dog” is any mix between two purebred parents.
-For any mixed breed to be classified as a designer, the parents would have to be bred pure for generations up until the point of being bred with another breed.
+For any mixed breed to be classified as a designer, the parents would have to be bred purely for generations up until the point of being bred with another breed.
 A true purebred dog will have puppies that have the same characteristics and temperament as their parents.

-Although these two breeds have little in common in temperament, they compliment each other by being opposites!
+Although these two breeds have little in common in temperament, they complement each other by being opposites!
 The Golden Retriever is a known sweetheart of the big dog community, while the Chow Chow is stubborn and smart.
 You’ll likely have a kind-hearted, well-mannered nanny dog on your hands if appropriately trained.

 Golden Retriever Overview

 The Golden Retriever is likely to have originated from British dogs in the 1800s, though it isn’t known all of the ancestors that this Retriever had to create the Golden breed.
-The St. John’s Dog that originated from Newfoundland, Canada is the best guess, as they are the ancestors of the Tweed Water Spaniels, black Wavy-Coated Retrievers, and the Red Setter.
+The St. John’s Dog that originated from Newfoundland, Canada, is the best guess, as they are the ancestors of the Tweed Water Spaniels, black Wavy-Coated Retrievers, and the Red Setter.

-In the 1900s, they were imported to the United States and gained popularity as the sweet and kind family pet.
+In the 1900s, they were imported to the United States and gained popularity as sweet and kind family pets.
 The American Kennel Club officially registered them in 1925.
 The Golden Retriever remains popular to this day due to their nanny-like qualities.
 They love children, other animals, and humans – even strangers.

 Great swimmers and bird dogs, if you have the room for them, they’re one of the best companions for any large family.
-They live anywhere from 10-13 years and stand at 23 inches tall.
+They live anywhere from 10-13 years and stand 23 inches tall.
 They have a tendency to snore, drool, and have an average activity level.
 They are often compared to regular labs.

 Chow Chow Overview

-They were eventually transported to long in the 1700s and then the United States in 1890.
+They were eventually transported to long in the 1700s and then to the United States in 1890.
 The Chow Chow was one of the first breeds to be recognized by the American Kennel Club (1903).
 Although they were great working dogs and were strong enough to pull carts, the Chow Chow is now either a companion dog or a watchdog.

 Chow Chows are pretty aloof and have lower energy requirements than other dogs.
 They prefer to lay down and protect you than play; it’s their own way of showing affection.
-They are known for being stubborn when training, but are very intelligent and can be easily trained once they see you as Alpha.
+They are known for being stubborn when training but are very intelligent and can be easily trained once they see you as Alpha.

 If you have a lot of room for them and aren’t avid travelers, they will be great for your family if you have no small children.
-They don’t live long, unfortunately; and an average of 10-12 years.
+They don’t live long, unfortunately, and an average of 10-12 years.
 Chow Chows also drool a lot and have a tendency to snore.